 During those times you feel that you just can’t lift another ounce, or run another mile, just take a peek at those old pictures!

-When you reach your workout goals, or even when you force yourself to work out on a day you just don’t feel like doing it, reward yourself with a nonfat soy latte or other delicious and lowfat treat afterward.
+When you reach your workout goals, or even when you force yourself to work out on a day you just don’t feel like doing it, reward yourself with something.

 You will have something to look forward to during your workout and you will feel great when you finish the session or reach that goal.
 Keep in mind, however, that not all rewards have to be food!

 #10 – Look At How Much You Have Accomplished!

 One way to keep your motivation level high for working out is to look at how far you have come!
 Pull out those “before” pictures and ponder the days when you could barely lift a TV remote.